Table of Contents

 The Interplay of Physical and Human Factors

 Poverty is rarely caused by a single factor.
 Instead, physical and human constraints interact, creating feedback loops that deepen hardship.
-Recognizing these interactions is critical for designing interventions that break the cycle.
+Recognizing these complex interactions is critical for designing interventions that break the cycle of poverty by addressing both environmental and social dimensions simultaneously.

 Case Study: The Sahel Region of Africa